shadiamanan/recursive-todo-app/README.md

 **GitHub Actions** : for seamless integration with GitHub repositories.

 **Key Features:**
-GitHub Actions is tightly integrated with GitHub repositories which makes it easy to set up and manage CI/CD pipelines and other.
+GitHub Actions is tightly integrated with GitHub repositories which makes it easy to set up and manage CI/CD pipelines.
 This integration simplifies the workflow and improves collaboration among team members.

 **Pre-built Actions**
 GitHub Actions provides a marketplace of pre-built actions that can be used to extend and customize the pipeline